UNHS HIGH SCHOOL DIPLOMA

 Teachers will engage their Certificate of Completion students in learning outcomes that are similar to that of their peers in the classroom, but at a level that is appropriate for their abilities.

-Students who engage in the Certificate of Completion will also be assigned to the Independent Living and Learning Course.
-The Independent Living and Learning skills course cover such topics as social skills, friendships, personal finance, healthy living, stress management, time management and a range of other issues that will help COC students to be successful in everyday life.
+Students who engage in the Certificate of Completion will also be assigned to the Live Experience and Practice Course.
+Live Experience and Practice course cover such topics as social skills, friendships, personal finance, healthy living, stress management, time management and a range of other issues that will help COC students to be successful in everyday life.

 Typically less than 20% of TIPS students are involved in the Certificate of Completion.